GSD Course Bulletin - Spring 2013

 The objective of this studio is to calibrate a position somewhere in between all of these competing views on the PHA.
 We assume that the place where such calibration occurs is precisely in the landscape, that is in the interface between the hydroelectric infrastructure and the territory as it exists now.
 The construction of the five dams, their lakes, and the 2,253 km (1,400 miles) of transmission lines generate, engage, and have repercussions on a series of material, spatial, and ecological processes that have not been, and rarely are, explored in this type of infrastructural project.
 Rather than assume either the position of the environmental groups (which argue that the project should not be built at all) or the government’s (that it is the most efficient of all projects of this type in the world (and that this is sufficient argument to have it built as proposed), we will focus our investigations on the material and ecological byproducts themselves, deploying their productive, economic, aesthetic, and ecological potential in order to turn a mono-functional infrastructure into a multi-valent landscape.
 Our working hypotheses, then, will be that the operations associated with the development of an energy corridor are opportunities for synthesis and hybridization.
 Because the PHA will be constructed over mostly unpopulated areas it will become a prime colonizing element.
 This foundational character means that any site strategy implemented for the materialization of the project will also acquire a structuring force in the (inevitable) colonization of the area.

 The studio will be a concurrent studio with the Pontificia Universidad Catolica, Santiago, Department of Architecture, under the direction of Professors Danilo Martic.
-Students at PUC and GSD will work independently on this topic, but will come together in a seminar at the PUC, in the field trip to Aysen, and at the end of term in Cambridge, assuming funding is secured.
+Students at PUC and GSD will work independently on this topic, but will come together in a seminar at the PUC, in the field trip to Aysen, and at the end of term.

 09342: Independent Thesis in Satisfaction of the Degree Master in Landscape Architecture (ADV 0934200)